mstilkerich/rcmcarddav/README.md

 RCMCardDAV can be installed via composer, from a release tarball or from a git clone.
 This list is in increasing difficulty, with composer being the easiest method.

-Please note that due to version incompatibilities of depending libraries, this plugin might me incompatible to Kolabs calendar plugin.
+Please note that due to version incompatibilities of depending libraries, this plugin might be incompatible to Kolabs calendar plugin.
 There is a compatible version available here: `http://git.faster-it.de/roundcube_calendar/`.

 Intallation steps:
 - Log out of Roundcube!